Skip to main content

 OpenClaw Integration

-Rafter integrates seamlessly with OpenClaw to add security to autonomous coding agents.
+Rafter integrates seamlessly with OpenClaw to add local security to your development workflow.

 Setup